rimorin/ministry-mapper/README.md

 Disadvantages of Ministry Mapper

 - Initial migration work of the territory data.
 Territory servants will have to translate their current territory data into a json specific file to feed into the platform.
-- Requires a internet device for publishers & conductors to use.
+- Internet dependency.
+Requires publishers to use their internet capable phones/tablets to use.
+System may not be applicable for countries where internet access is not readily available.
-- A degree of learning curve especially for elderly and non tech-savvy publisher publishers.
+- Slight learning curve.
+Elderly and non tech-savvy publishers may have to overcome the challenge of transiting from paper/pen to the use of a computing device to update territory records.
+A similar experience from hardcopy to the use of JW Library app in the ministry.
 - Currently optimised for countries where territories are mostly apartments/flats.
-(Landed/House features coming in V2)
+(Landed/House features coming in V2).

 ### Usage